 Whatever type of property you’re buying, you will need a property survey.
 A survey will highlight any hidden damage or defects within the property, saving you money in the long run.
 Your surveyor will be experienced to spot these things that most of us would typically miss.

 With the arrival of the railway in 1838, Leighton Buzzard saw a demand for housing.
 Today, you can find period properties all around Leighton Buzzard, with Victorian detached properties located in South Street and early 20th century bungalows in Lynwood Road, Brooklands Drive and Lime Grove.

 There remains semi-detached and terraced properties from the interwar period as well as many modern semi-detached and townhouses in Theedway, Mannock Way and Lindler Court.
-If you’re buying an older property with signs of damage, you’ll need a building survey to offer a detailed examination of its condition and structure.
+If you’re buying an older property with signs of damage, you’ll need a RICS Level 3 Survey to offer a detailed examination of its condition and structure.

 Leighton Buzzard is home to 123 listed buildings, with its high street seeing the majority of these, including the Bank Building on the Market Square.
 If you’re buying a listed building, you’ll require the expert advice of a property surveyor who specialises in listed building surveys.
 The area also has 61 conservation areas.

 |Existing Property Sales*||451|

 When you’re buying a house, it’s important to look for any signs of subsidence at your initial viewing.
 Rest assured, your property survey will highlight any risk of subsidence or subsidence damage, but it’s still important to be aware.
 Subsidence occurs mainly in older buildings which we know are popular in Leighton Buzzard.
 An obvious sign of subsidence is large cracks in walls.